-With this wealth of data, companies can learn how to target their products towards specific people.
-So, not only will you have richer product data in PIM, you’ll be able to create the personalised experiences that they crave.
+With this wealth of data, companies can learn how to target their products to specific people.
+So, not only will you have richer product data in PIM, you’ll be able to create the personalized experiences that they crave.

 Myth: PXM will replace PIM in the future